mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

      - Description

    * - ``clusterId``
-     - objectId
+     - :ref:`objectId <document-bson-type-object-id>`
-     - ID of the cluster that the snapshot represents.
+     - ID of the cluster the :term:`snapshot` represents.

    * - ``complete``
      - boolean
-     - Indicator that the snapshot has been created.
-This is false if the snapshot creation job is still in progress.
+     - Indicator that the :term:`snapshot` has been created.
+This is ``false`` if the snapshot creation job is still in progress.

    * - ``created``
      - document